 This analysis is for the long view.
 The figures are a vital starting point but does not take into consideration the longevity of the company nor the ability of those managing the company.

-That is why we should only invest in companies that we understand, or are prepared to do the work to understand.
+That is why we should only invest in companies that we understand, or are prepared to do the work to gain understanding.
 For example, Blackberry scored highly on the above figures, right up until it fell off a ‘technological’ cliff.

-That means, even with the figures, it is important that we do our due diligence and are happy that a company has legs.
+That means, even with the figures, it is essential that we do our due diligence and are happy that a company has legs.

-Similarly, and often subjective, motivation and reimbursement of the individuals responsible for driving a company forward helps our decision to buy.
+Similarly, and often subjective, motivation and reimbursement of the individuals responsible for driving a company forward help our decision to buy.

 But having said that, thanks to Nick, the hard stuff, the figures, will be provided here soon.

 We also intend to provide a ‘price action’ analysis from long-term charts to help with buy decisions.

 Finally, those looking for a home for a stocks & shares ISA we thought that Charles Stanley Direct came out well.
 Their charges are some of the lowest and all seems clear and easy to follow.
 Unlike many ISA providers, we found.